On April 21st we watched as the world started coming to an end.

 Rule Number One: Arm Yourself

 By arming yourself, I mean use Google’s Mobile-Friendly test and fix any errors.
-It’s also fun to run other people’s websites though this tool, you know, just to see if anyone else failed.
+It’s also fun to run other people’s websites through this tool, you know, just to see if anyone else failed.

 Rule Number Two: Know the Facts before You Freak Out